Energy-Efficient Light Bulbs Affected by Uncertainty in Washington and at Home

 But earlier this year, U.S. House Republicans suddenly had a change of heart about the death of the incandescent light bulb.
 In January, Rep. Joe Barton sponsored legislation that sought to repeal EISA, claiming the act to be a case of government overreach.
 When Barton’s proposed Better Use of Light Bulbs Act failed to pass the House on July 14, Rep. Michael Burgess, a Republican from Lewisville, introduced an amendment the following day to the Energy and Water Appropriations Act of 2012 that denies funding for the implementation of EISA.
 Burgess’ amendment passed the House, leaving the future of incandescent bulbs somewhat in limbo as the political debate over them continues.

 5 Tips for Choosing the Right Energy-Efficient Light Bulb

-Not only is the fate of incandescent bulbs undecided in Washington, it’s also seemingly undecided in U.S. homes.
-Some consumers still prefer incandescent bulbs because of performance issues or up-front costs, while other consumers who want to switch to energy-efficient light bulbs may be confused by the choice they have between CFL bulbs, light emitting diodes (LEDs) and halogen incandescent bulbs.
+Not only is the fate of incandescent bulbs undecided in Washington, but it’s also seemingly undecided in U.S. homes.
+Some consumers still prefer incandescent bulbs because of performance issues or up-front costs, while other consumers who want to switch to energy-efficient light bulbs may be confused by the choice they have between CFL bulbs, light-emitting diodes (LEDs), and halogen incandescent bulbs.

 Rachel Rothman, a consumer electronics and engineering senior test engineer at the Good Housekeeping Research Institute, says that the first thing consumers need to understand about energy-efficient light bulbs is that many of the old concerns surrounding those manufactured before 2008, including performance issues such as off-lighting or light patterns, are no longer problems.
 To help consumers decide on which energy-efficient light bulb to use, Rothman offers up these five tips: